 How to Reduce Stress Hormones.
 Want to learn how to reduce stress hormones?

 You’re in the right place.
 Reducing chronically high stress hormones is sort of my life’s mission.
 Stress is, well, stressful.
 Sometimes we even get stressed out about how much stress we’re under!
 (Speaking from experience here.)
 But you don’t want to get caught up in that vicious cycle.
-Overcome Depression For Good.
-Are Your Adrenals Sabotaging Your Health?
-Stress is not your friend.
-Those of us with Hashimoto's often blame our thyroid for the many signs and symptoms we experience.
+How stress affects your body - Sharon Horesh Bergquist.
+Let’s take a closer look at how the stress response works.

 When your brain senses danger, your amygdala, the part of your brain that helps with emotional processing, sends an alarm signal to your hypothalamus.
 Acting as command central, your hypothalamus activates your sympathetic nervous system.
 This part of your autonomic nervous system leads to the release of adrenaline (also known as epinephrine) from your adrenal glands into your blood stream.
 All this happens in a split second.
 Hypoglycemic Health Association of Australia - Depression – A Nutritional Disorder.

 By Jurriaan Plesman BA(Psych), Post Grad Dip Clin Nutr If you ever wonder why so many people are suffering from ‘treatment resistant’ depression it is because mainstream medicine and psychology can offer only ‘palliative’ remedies.